albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 ## Elevation data

 I used a similar method for elevation data, but with a different approach to obtaining a count target.
-I wanted the target to be at least 900, as this is approximately the number of pixels my elevation graph takes up at its maximum width.
+Here I want the target to be at least 900, as this is approximately the number of pixels my elevation graph takes up at its maximum width.

 ```ts
 const targetElevationDataCount = 900